Fintech-Research-Lab/Ethereum_Governance_Project/Data Gathering/Data Replication Document.md

 * Twitter, github, and LinkedIn data is merged to this stata file based on unique author_ids.
 This create the cross-sectional ethereum data based on EIPs.
 This data is stored in *Ethereum_Cross-sectional_Data.dta*.
 ## Generating Commit Data
 Apart from the cross-sectional data which is organized by *eip_number* we have also gathered time series data of github commitments from github.
 There are two sets of commit data
-*  **EIP Commit** are commitments to github for each EIP.
+*  **EIP Commit** are commitments to github's EIP repository.
 This data is organized by date and EIP.
     - We collect all commitments made by any contributor to the EIP, whether they are an author or a contributor who may not be an author.
 This collection is done through a python code *???????.py* the output of this code is a file *updated_commits.xlsx*
-    - We use a stata code *eip commit data  creation code.do* which takes this data and merge it with *author.dta* to flag whether the github username that contributes to EIP is part of the author list or not.
+    - We use a stata code *eip commit data creation code.do* which takes this data and merge it with *author.dta*.
+If the merged value matches author.dta we flag the github_username *eip_author = 0/1*.
+If the github_usernames does not exists in the author.dta (_merge == 1) then we consider it as whether the github username that contributes to EIP is part of the author list or not.
 If it is a part of the author list we create a flag *eip_author = 1/0* indicating whether commitor is an eip author or not.
     - We aggregate the total number of commits to each EIP and merge it with the cross-sectional data in the *data merging code.do* and call it *total_commits*
     - We also aggregate the unique number of participants that are commiting to the eip github for each eip.
 We call this variable *contributors* and merge this with the cross-sectional data in the *data merging code.do*
 * **Client Commit** are commitments to the *Client Repositories* These commitments may be for anything even things unrelated to EIPs.